imodeljs/imodeljs-samples/README.md

 4. [tools](#sample-tools)

-    A collection of tools.
+    A collection of tools that assist in the creation of these samples or provide value to testing the samples.

-To run these samples, you need to first get the [required tools](https://imodeljs.github.io/iModelJs-docs-output/getting-started/#1-get-the-tools) and ensure you have _Node.js 10.x LTS_ installed on your machine.
+To run these samples, you need to first get the [required tools](https://imodeljs.org/getting-started/#1-get-the-tools) and ensure you have _Node.js 12.x LTS_ installed on your machine.

 ## Prerequisites